 Figure 1.
 Schematic of a Backwards Blocking experimental trial.
 The upper-right portion of the figure shows the backwards blocking event as it unfolded across time.
 The lower-left portion of the figure shows the three objects and the text, “Is this one a blicket?” above each object across time.

-Backwards Blocking Main and Control Trials.
+Backwards Blocking Experimental and Control Trials.
 The two backwards blocking experimental trials began with three differently colored objects, which were located above the machine.
 The text, “Look, I have these three toys.
 Let’s find the blickets.
 Watch what happens” appeared above the objects.
 All three objects (i.e., objects A, B, and C) then descended until they contacted and activated the machine.
 At this point, the text, “Look, these also make the machine go!” appeared above the objects.
 The objects then returned to their starting positions.

 The left- or right-most (counterbalanced) object (which we will refer to here as object A) then descended until it contacted and immediately activated the machine.
 The text, “Look, this one makes the machine go!” then appeared above the objects.
 This object then returned to its starting position.
 Children were then asked whether each object was a blicket.
 Specifically, the text, “Is this one a blicket?” with a downward-facing arrow then appeared above each object, and participants were asked to indicate whether each object was a blicket.
 Children received two of these trials, which were identical except for the color of the objects.